 So, what’s the rundown on teeth whitening?
 I recommend the take-home tray system.

-Tooth whitening is one of the most popular procedures in dentistry today and is because of multiple factors:
+Tooth whitening is one of if not the most popular procedure in cosmetic dentistry and that is because of a couple of factors:

-- First, it is relatively inexpensive with a great cosmetic outcome.
+- Whitening your teeth is relatively inexpensive with a great cosmetic outcome.

 These factors have made tooth whitening one of the most successful cosmetic procedures that ever happened in the history of dentistry.
 And, just like with any technology, there are several ways to whiten your teeth.

-You can choose to utilize a take-home kit or have this procedure done in office.
+You can choose to utilize a take-home kit or have this procedure done in at the office.

 The former is when a patient is given a custom made set of trays and gel.
-The trays are made from molds of your mouth and gel is placed in them.
-The patient then has the trays in for a couple of hours each evening for two weeks or so.
+The trays are made from molds of your mouth and gel is placed in them daily.
+The patient then has the trays in their mouth for a couple of hours each evening for two weeks or so.